avikgenxt/java8/README.md

  Collector can take a funtion as first argument and another collector as second argument Collecting and then is opposite of collector, it will first collect and then run the function

+ Map vs Mapping-  Use Map when we transforn in the stream use mapping when we map transformation in middle of reduce Filter vs Filtering Use filter in stream, in the middle of transform we can use filtering